data-edu/data-science-in-education/_book/05-foundational-skills_1.md

 - RStudio environment and pane layout
 - Basics of customizing your RStudio environment
 - Introduction to help documentation
-- Steps for working through new and unamiliar content
+- Steps for working through new and unfamiliar content
 - Downloading and accessing the data sets used in this book

 ## Getting Started